AnVIL Portal

 There are several types of workspaces to consider when thinking about cloning a workspace to start your project.

-Analysis Oriented Workspaces - Analysis-oriented workspaces showcase a specific analysis or tool such as Hail or Bioconductor.
+Analysis-Oriented Workspaces - Analysis-oriented workspaces showcase a specific analysis or tool such as Hail or Bioconductor.

-Example Workspaces - The example workspaces, also referred to as “Featured” workspaces, are educational, tutorial workspaces demonstrating collections of best practices in analysis and reproducible science.
+Example Workspaces - The example workspaces, also referred to as “Featured” workspaces, are educational tutorial workspaces demonstrating collections of best practices in analysis and reproducible science.
 For an example, see Reproducing the paper: Variant analysis of Tetralogy of Fallot.

 Workspace Composition

-A Terra workspace consists of:
+A Terra workspace consists of the following:

 1. A Dashboard - for holding markdown documentation about the workspace.

 2. A Cloud Storage Bucket for holding data files, notebooks, and analysis output.
-Typically this bucket is configured as “requester pays,” meaning that users downloading from the bucket pay cloud egress fees.
+Typically, this bucket is configured as “requester pays,” meaning that users downloading from the bucket pay cloud egress fees.

 3. Data Tables - for holding participant or sequencing metadata.
 For example, is it common to have a set of “Participant” tables and a set of “Sample Tables”.
 Participant tables hold one row per participant with phenotypic data, e.g., gender, age, relevant diseases, etc. Sample tables with one row per sample typically hold information about the sample sequencing process and metadata.
-Sample tables also commonly hold a link to the genomic data derived from the sample.
+Sample tables also commonly link to the genomic data derived from the sample.

 4. Reference Data - for holding links to a reference genome or other reference data such as hg38.